reductstore/reduct-cpp/docs/quick-start.md

 ## Next Steps

 You can find more detailed documentation and examples in [the Reference API section](docs/api_reference/).
-You can also refer to the [Reduct Storage HTTP API](https://docs.reduct-storage.dev/http-api) documentation for a complete reference of the available API calls.
+You can also refer to the [ReductStore HTTP API](https://docs.reduct.store/http-api) documentation for a complete reference of the available API calls.